-- 1.1 Once a initial accreditation application has been acknowledged, the IBMS will appoint a panel and the university will be notified.
-Dates for submission of documentation will then be agreed.
-The panel will comprise: - One academic representative, responsible for scrutinising the academic content of the programme, its adherence to sector norms, mapping to the relevant subject benchmark statement, plus evaluating the teaching, learning and assessment practices, quality assurance and responses to feedback from stakeholders etc. - One HCPC-registered practitioner, responsible for ensuring that placements (if provided) are well organised, delivered and monitored, that practitioners have opportunities to contribute to the design and delivery of all programmes (even those without placements) and that there is an active and regular employer liaison group. - One IBMS Education representative, to ensure that all required aspects of the accreditation criteria for the programme(s) have been addressed, including curriculum content, organisation and management of the programme, resourcing for the programme, assessment strategies and effectiveness of quality assurance processes, plus detailed evaluation of the programme and if is still meets the requirements of IBMS accreditation. - 1.2 Education providers applying for initial IBMS accreditation of BSc degree programmes are expected to provide all available documentation described in Section 2 of this document.
-All documents submitted must use the IBMS templates provided.
-These templates include a "context statement" document that contains detailed evaluation of the most similar programme(s) during the previous three years to allow the panel to understand the student experience and quality assurance processes at the institution that will be applied to the new BSc (Hons) Biomedical Science programme(s).

-- 1.3 All files submitted should be provided in word or pdf format and the filename must clearly identify the content.
+- 1.1 Once an initial accreditation application has been acknowledged, the IBMS will appoint a panel and the university will be notified.
+Dates for submission of documentation and travel arrangements for education providers outside of the UK will then be agreed.
+The panel will comprise: - One IBMS Education lead, to ensure that all required aspects of the accreditation criteria for the programme(s) have been addressed, including curriculum content, organisation and management of the programme, resourcing for the programme, assessment strategies and effectiveness of quality assurance processes. - One academic representative, from an IBMS accredited programme who is responsible for scrutinising the academic content of the programme, its adherence to sector norms, mapping to the relevant subject benchmark statement, plus evaluating the teaching, learning and assessment practices, quality assurance and responses to feedback from stakeholders etc. - One HCPC-registered Biomedical Scientist, responsible for ensuring that placement provision is appropriate; that practitioners have opportunities to contribute to the design and delivery of all programmes (even those without placements), and that there is an active and regular employer liaison group. - 1.2 Education providers applying for initial IBMS accreditation of BSc degree programmes are expected to provide all available documentation described in Section 2 of this document.
+Submitted documents must use the IBMS templates provided.
+This includes a "context statement" that contains a detailed three-year evaluation of the most similar programme(s) to allow the panel to understand the student experience and quality assurance processes at the institution that will be applied to the new BSc (Hons) Biomedical Science programme(s). - 1.3 All files submitted should be provided in word or pdf format and the filename must be short and clearly identify the content.
 Pages must be numbered in all documents and the content of each document listed in a contents page or by using sub-headings.
-Groups of supporting documents should be collated into sub-folders for Appendices and named clearly. - 1.4 All initial accreditation documentation must be submitted electronically to the IBMS by the agreed date, which is usually eight weeks before the scheduled accreditation event. - 1.5 Following receipt of all required documentation, the accreditation panel will confirm if the documentation is complete and sufficient to allowed detailed scrutiny.
-Any missing documentation will be requested prior to any event being arranged and must be provided in sufficient time for the panel to review them in advance. - 1.6 The final agenda for the initial accreditation event must be agreed with the Institute's Education Lead prior to the accreditation event.
-The proposed agenda must be emailed to education@ibms.org to be agreed and confirmed at least one week before the event. - 1.7 Each meeting at the accreditation event must be chaired by an independent panel Chair appointed by the education provider (usually Head of a different School).
-Secretarial support for the Chair and Panel must be provided by the education provider to record the main points of discussion throughout the event.
+Groups of supporting documents should be collated into sub-folders and named clearly.

+- 1.4 All initial accreditation documentation must be submitted electronically to the IBMS by the agreed date, which is usually eight weeks before the scheduled accreditation event. - 1.5 Following document receipt, the Education Office will confirm if the documentation is complete and sufficient to allow appropriate scrutiny.
+Any missing documentation will be requested prior to the accreditation event being arranged and must be provided in sufficient time for the panel to review in advance. - 1.6 The final agenda for the initial accreditation event must be agreed with the Institute's Education Lead at least one week prior to the accreditation event.
+The proposed agenda (including named individuals that will meet the panel from each stakeholder group) must be emailed to education@ibms.org. - 1.7 Each meeting at the accreditation event must be chaired by an independent Chair appointed by the education provider (usually Head of a different School).
+It is the responsibility of the education provider to ensure Secretarial support for the Chair and Panel.
+Minutes of meetings must record the main points of discussion throughout the event.
+The final version of the minutes will be agreed after the event and include the final wording of any conditions etc set by the panel.